 - a.
-At the Majors and Minors division of play, managers shall maintain a hardcopy of the pitching affidavit for each game.
-The affidavit shall be signed by the plate umpire and the opposing coach to ensure that a verifiable record of the eligibility of pitchers is available at the beginning of each game. - E. In the event of a formal protest, there is a protest fee of \$25.00.
+The Home team's scorekeeper keeps the official score of the game. - b.
+Scorekeepers may consult between innings to match scores and pitch counts.
+If discrepancies arise, the scorekeepers shall attempt to resolve them, but in the event of continued disagreement, the home team scorekeeper shall prevail. - c.
+Scorekeepers should make every effort to record each player's fielding position into GameChanger for each inning. - d.
+Scorekeepers cannot "coach" from the scorekeeper's box. - e.
+Failure to consistently enter games into GameChanger shall be taken into consideration in the selection of post season managers. - iii.
+Score Revisions: Revisions to stats may only be made by either the Head Scorekeeper or the Player Agent. - iv.
+Pitching Affidavit: At the Majors and Minors division of play, managers shall ensure that pitch count numbers are recorded in GameChanger by the scorekeeper, and these records will be made available to the plate umpire and opposing coaches through the app to ensure that a verifiable record of the eligibility of pitchers is available at the beginning of each game.
+Managers are responsible for ensuring that the pitch count information recorded on GameChanger is valid.
+It is recommended that they maintain pitch count numbers of their own during the game so that they can check for discrepancies with those recorded by the scorekeeper after the game has concluded. - E. In the event of a formal protest, there is a protest fee of \$100.00.
 The manager makes a formal protest to the umpire.
 The umpire makes the home scorekeeper aware that there is a protest.
 The scorekeeper writes down the exact time of the protest, what the protest is, the inning, the player at bat, and how many balls and strikes are recorded at the time of the protest.
 The manager, the umpire, and the scorekeeper must sign a protest form.
 The game then proceeds.
 A protest form should be filled out at the end of the game.
 The protest is then forwarded to the protest committee.
-If the manager wins the protest, the \$25.00 protest fee will be returned.

-- F. If a team is unable to place nine players on defense it will forfeit the game unless, by 8:00 p.m. the night before, that team's manager: - contacts the Player Agent to request a player from the player pool and notifies the manager of the opposing team that a pool player has been requested, or - ii. contacts the opposing team manager in order to reschedule.
+If the manager wins the protest, the \$100.00 protest fee will be returned. - F. If a team is unable to place eight players on defense it will forfeit the game unless, by 8:00pm the night before, that team's manager: - i.
+Contacts the Player Agent to request a player from the player pool and notifies the manager of the opposing team that a pool player has been requested, or - ii.
+Contacts the opposing team manager to reschedule.
 A team is only allowed to reschedule one game due to a shortage of players.
 After rescheduling one game due to a shortage of players, the team must use the player pool or forfeit.